Laszlo-Lazuer/nextjs-dashboard/README.md

 ## This chapter will cover

+* How to use `eslint-plugin-jsx-a11y` with Next.js to implement accessibility best practices.
+* How to implement server-side form validation.
-* How to use the special `error.tsx` file to catch errors in your route segments, and show a fallback UI to the user.
+* How to use the React `useActionState` hook to handle form errors, and display them to the user.

-* How to use the `notFound` function and `not-found` file to handle 404 errors (for resources that don’t exist).
+### What is Accessibility

+* Accessibility refers to designing and implementing web applications that everyone can use, including those with disabilities.
+It's a vast topic that covers many areas, such as keyboard navigation, semantic HTML, images, colors, videos, etc.

+* While we won't go in-depth into accessibility in this course, we'll discuss the accessibility features available in Next.js and some common practices to make your applications more accessible.

 ## Description